lightbits/lightbits.github.io/euler2/euler2.markdown

 Of course, we don't need to actually store seperate 3D models for each default orientation, since the only difference between them is a constant rotation matrix pre-multiplied to the 3D coordinates in the original model.

-In code, this means that the book's actual orientation would be computed in one way or another, depending on which default orientation we are currently closest to:
+In code, this means that the book's actual orientation is computed in one way or another, depending on which default orientation we are currently closest to:

     if default orientation a:
         R = Rz(rz)*Ry(ry)*Rx(rx) * Ra